-An eight to ten month cycle is longer than average but still considered to be normal, and occasionally a female dog will come into season every three or four months.
+An eight to ten month cycle is longer than average but still considered to be normal.
+Occasionally a female dog will come into season every three or four months.

-Although variations in heat cycles is normal, it is a good idea to chat to your vet if your girl’s heat cycles are very different from the average six monthly interval, and especially if they suddenly change to a new pattern.
+However, it is a good idea to chat to your vet if your girl’s heat cycles are very different.
+This is especially true if they suddenly change to a new pattern.

 This is just a precaution in case there is an underlying health issue that needs looking at